ShengFongTan/Scale-Library/README.md

 ### Home screen:
 - Features:
-  - Access to other pages.
+  - Provides access to other pages.
   - Provides an overview of your stash such as total number for each category as well as the amount spent.
-- Limitations:
+- Current limitations:
   - Only model kits page is accessible.
   - Only overview for model kits is available.
-- Future plans:
-  - Fix limitations.
-  - Display some statistics on spendings and number of purchased items using graphs.

 <div align="center">
   <img src="Images/HomeView.png" width="30%">